switchbox-data/cookiecutter-sb/docs/features/justfile.md

-# Makefile
+# Justfile

-The generated repository will have a `Makefile` available.
-A list of all available commands that are available can be obtained by running `make help` in the terminal.
-Initially, if all features are selected, the following commands are
+The generated repository will have a `Justfile` available.
+A list of all available commands that are available can be obtained by running `just` in the terminal.
+Initially, if all features are selected, the following commands are available:
-available:

 ```
 install              Install the uv environment and install the pre-commit hooks